briannemsick/barrage/CONTRIBUTING.rst

 Bug Reports
 -----------

 #.
 Search issues for similiar issue(s).
-Avoid raising redudant issue report.
+Avoid raising redudant issue reports.

 #.
 Provide the requested information in the issue template: system information,
    clear description, and code & config to reproduce the issue.